Answering inbound calls is part of being a business owner, but it can sometimes take over your whole day.

 Below, AnswerConnect’s Head of Customer Experience, Robert Phillips, shares his eight top tips for managing high call volume.
 These strategies help small businesses navigate call overflow while avoiding employee burnout.

-1. Optimise staffing levels.
+1. Optimize staffing levels

 The number of staff required to answer calls will vary depending on your business needs and the season.
 However, you should forecast call volume before making any changes to your scheduling.